pauline-ann/template-1/README.md

 ## Backstory

-🌿 I created this website to practice my skill in web design as well as in frontend development.
+🌿 I created this website to practice my skill in web design and frontend development.

-🌿 I chose to develop a website describing a fictional plant store since aside from being a plant mom, I enjoy the aesthetic of online plant stores I've been seeing.
-I was inspired to try creating my own!
+🌿 Being a plant mom, I chose to develop a website describing a fictional plant store.
+I enjoy the aesthetic of online plant stores I've been seeing and was inspired to try to create my own!

 ## Final Product